Heat styling natural gray hair

 The most common symptom of damage from using a flat iron or a curling iron on natural gray hair is hair turning either green or yellow.

-The colour green is a sign of mineral deposits on hair that can be due to the presence of calcium in the water that turns green due to the application of heat on gray hair.
+The colour green is a sign of mineral deposits on hair, which can be caused by the presence of calcium in the water.
+The water turns green when heat is applied to gray hair.

 To get the green out, use a mineral/hard water shampoo.
 It works well on hard water.